Adarnof/adarnauth-esi/README.md

 This version of the resource replaces the resource originally initialized.
 If the requested base version does not have the specified resource, it will be added.

 Note that only one old revision of each resource is kept available through the legacy route.
 Keep an eye on the [deployment timeline](https://github.com/ccpgames/esi-issues/projects/2/) for resource updates.

+### Using a Local Spec File

+Specifying resource versions introduces one major problem for shared code: not all resources nor all their operations are available on any given version.
+This can be addressed by shipping a copy of the [versioned latest spec](https://esi.tech.ccp.is/_latest/swagger.json) with your app. **This is the preferred method for deployment.**

+To build a client using this local spec, pass an additional kwarg `spec_file` which contains the path to your local swagger.json:

+    c = esi_client_factory(spec_file='/path/to/swagger.json')

+For example, a swagger.json in the current file's directory would look like:

+    c = esi_client_factory(spec_file=os.path.join(os.path.dirname(os.path.abspath(__file__)), 'swagger.json'))

+If a `spec_file` is specified all other versioning is unavailable: ensure you ship a spec with resource versions your app can handle.

 ### Accessing Alternate Datasources